nishiratavo/Drone_vision/README.md

 # Drone Vision

 AR.Drone camera based tracking.
-In the actual phase it has 4 modes, a green laser pointer tracking, which can use any of the two cameras, a led strip follower with the bottom camera (like a line follower robot, but with a drone), and a path follower with user defined paths.
+In the actual phase it has 5 modes, a green laser pointer tracking, which can use any of the two cameras, a led strip follower with the bottom camera (like a line follower robot, but with a drone), a path follower with user defined paths and a keyboard control for the drone.

 ## Getting Started